SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 and responds with structured, specific, actionable recommendations.

 No dashboards.
 No filters.
 No clutter.
-Just ask—and get the answer you actually need.
+Just ask, and get the answer you actually need.

 No noise.
 No overload.
 Just decisions.